koba-jon/pytorch_cpp/Multiclass_Classification/VGGNet/README.md

 # VGGNet
-This is the implementation of "VGGNet" for Multiclass-Classification.<br>
+This is the implementation of "VGGNet" for Multiclass Classification.<br>
 Original paper: K. Simonyan and A. Zisserman.
 Very deep convolutional networks for large-scale image recognition.
 In International Conference on Learning Representations, 2015. [link](https://arxiv.org/abs/1409.1556)

 ## Usage